 When researching the topic of legality of custodial parents spending child support money on their own needs, our experienced child support attorney in Salt Lake City Emy A. Cordano found a case in which a man was allowed to modify the child support agreement and reduce the amount of these payments because of his ex-wife’s misuse of funds intended for the support and maintenance of their child.

-More often than not, the pay or parent will not be able to get compensation retroactively (meaning: get compensated for past misuse of funds intended for child support).
+More often than not, they pay or parents will not be able to get compensation retroactively (meaning: get compensated for past misuse of funds intended for child support).
 Rather, modification of child support payments applies to future payments.

 Typically, courts grant modifications of child support payments upon a showing of “substantial change of circumstances.”
 If you believe that your ex-spouse is misusing the child support money and spending it on herself or himself, you may be able to get the court to order the recipient of child support to provide an accounting.
 In Utah, there is a statute that allows courts to order parents who receive child support payments to provide an accounting to ensure that the way the parent spends the money benefits the child.

-Typically, in order to get the court to order the recipient to provide an accounting and receipts, the pay or must petition the court or administration agency that issued the original or modified child support order.
+Typically, to get the court to order the recipient to provide an accounting and receipts, the payor must petition the court or administration agency that issued the original or modified child support order.

 The court or appropriate agency will then order the frequency and the form of the accounting, which usually includes providing accounting and receipts to monitor how child support payments are being spent by the custodial parent receiving these payments.